ctcl-bregis/sp7021-block-sbc/README.md

-# SP7021-Block
+# Block-SP7021 "Bear Creek Lake"
-SP7021-Block is a single-board computer making use of the Sunplus Technology/Tibbo Technology SP7021 System in Package.
+Block-SP7021 is a single-board computer making use of the Sunplus Technology/Tibbo Technology SP7021 System in Package.

 "Block" is a name of the new series of single-board computers designed by CTCL.
 It is based off the term "building block" and the former meaning of CTCL.